Tips to stay safe while travelling in Mexico

 Drug-fuelled gang violence can be a problem, particularly in areas close to the US-Mexico border.
 Tourists have occasionally been injured in the crossfire from shootouts, which can occur in broad daylight with innocent bystanders injured in the crossfire from gun battles.
-While violent crime isn’t widespread across Mexico, it’s strongly advised to check the Government of Canada's website for travel warnings and, once you’re travelling, to monitor media reports about local areas that you’ll be visiting.
+While violent crime isn’t widespread across Mexico, it’s strongly advised to check the for travel warnings and, once you’re travelling, to monitor media reports about local areas that you’ll be visiting.

 There’s nothing that says ‘foreigner’ like wearing shorts and thongs while carrying a camera around your neck.
 Simply standing out from the crowd can make you a target for thieves — avoid wearing expensive jewellery and watches while sightseeing.
 Don’t flash your iPad or iPhone around and ensure you’re very discreet with your money.
 Pickpockets often work public transportation routes, so when you’re on a bus or train keep your bags in front of you and stash other items inside pockets that are close to your body.

 Kidnapping and Extortion

 A rampant criminal activity in Mexico involves kidnapping for ransom, and this includes targeting ‘wealthy’ tourists.
 In most cases, the victim is released once the ransom is paid.
 There are also ‘express’ and ‘virtual’ kidnappings.
 An express kidnapping is where the victim is detained and forced (by threat of violence) to withdraw money from a series of ATMs.
 Virtual kidnappings aren’t really a kidnapping at all — the criminals obtain personal information about their victims (for example, by watching hotels and bribing the staff) and then place a telephone call where they pretend that a loved one is being held for ransom.
 In reality, the victim’s travelling companion may simply be out shopping or sightseeing.